 These limits do not apply, though, in a wrongful death case.
 If you lost a parent, spouse, or child because of medical malpractice, your non-economic damages are not capped.

 You also have to prove your injuries.
 You must have evidence that shows your condition got worse because of negligent care or that you suffered a new, distinct injury.
 This can be hard to do when you were already sick.
-But KNR has years of experience of proving harm in medical negligence cases.
+But KNR has years of experience in proving harm in medical negligence cases.

 Medical Malpractice Case Requirements